btrettel/flt/to-do.md

 Priorities:

+- Make revision.f90 it's own module so that changes to any file does not cause everything depending on the build module to be rebuilt.
+At present, checks requires build, and probably everything requires checks, so changing any file in `ALLSRC` makes everything rebuild.
+This could lead to slow builds if not corrected.
+Few things need the revision data specifically so most of the problem can be avoided.
+Document the reason for the separation in gitrev.py and svnrev.py.
+- genunits
+    - Arbitrary unitless functions like `sin` and `cos` in input file.
+    - Look into inheritance for genunits to avoid the `%v%v` problem?
+    - Add `si_` prefix to type names.
+For example, change `length` to `si_length`.
+    - Better constructor for AD and genunits.
+Make default constructor set a constant, and have a separate subroutine to set the variable number of the derivatives?
+Example proposed syntax for combination of AD and genunits:
+        - ```type(si_length) :: x

+        x = si_length(1.0_WP) ! make a constant
+        call x%set_dv(1, N_DV) ! set this as variable number 1```
+- fmad.f90
+    - Add `sin`, `cos`, `tan`
+- `make lint` runs Python linters too.
 - Track and/or limit number of `if` statements to reduce number of test cases needed, accelerate code due to less branch prediction, and make the code more differentiable.
 - Make script to install FLT build system in a directory
 - Documentation for genunits